What's the link between lung conditions and mental health?

 - feeling anxious about finances and work, or about the future, and what will happen if your lung condition gets worse

-- dealing with loneliness, because your symptoms mean you miss out on socialising, or because other people don’t understand what you’re going through
+- dealing with loneliness, because your symptoms mean you miss out on socialising, or because other people do not understand what you’re going through

-- feeling stressed and anxious after spending time in hospital, particularly if time in intensive care has resulted in post-traumatic stress disorder.
+- feeling stressed and anxious after spending time in hospital, particularly if time in intensive care means you have post-traumatic stress disorder (PTSD).

 A lack of sleep can affect how you feel too.
-Often people with lung conditions find sleeping difficult, because of symptoms keeping them awake at night.
+Often people with lung conditions find sleeping difficult because symptoms keeping them awake at night.
 This could be because of other related conditions like obstructive sleep apnoea (OSA).
+Find out more about how to sleep better when you have a lung condition.

 Your mood can also be affected by side effects from your medicines.
 These side effects can include mood swings.